Pyr-000/YetAnotherStableDiffusion/README.md

   - Stacking multiple weight modifiers by encapsulating them inside eachother is not supported.
 Instead, individual 'effective' weights of sections must be specified in parallel.
 - LoRA embeddings are supported (`-lop`,`-low`, see: [Additional Flags](#additional-flags)).
 This includes native diffusers attn_procs LoRA embeddings, [lora_diffusion](https://github.com/cloneofsimo/lora.git) embeddings and other convertable embeddings (this should include LoRA embeddings made via "sd-scripts").
   - The LoRA converter is derived from the [haofanwang/diffusers](https://github.com/haofanwang/diffusers/blob/75501a37157da4968291a7929bb8cb374eb57f22/scripts/convert_lora_safetensor_to_diffusers.py) conversion script, see [diffusers PR#2403](https://github.com/huggingface/diffusers/pull/2403)
+- ControlNets are supported, with included image preprocessors and dynamic (scheduled) ControlNet strength/guidance scale.
+Refer to the [ControlNet](#controlnet) flags section for details.
+  - If displaying freshly generated images with cv2 is enabled, an additional preview window will be created when preprocessing ControlNet inputs by default.
+This can be used to inspect the 'correctness' of the preprocessed image.

 #
 ## text to image